grimveig/a11y-test-tutorial/instructions/axe/setting-up.md

-# a11y testing with pa11y
+# a11y testing with aXe-core
 Requirements : Node 6 or higher<br>

 ## Setting up